Skip to main content

 }

 No backend block.
 Scaffolds UI only.
-Ships as a single npm package.
+Installs from the reviewed git repo/ref.

 See Example packs for the full reference list, and khal-app.json schema for every field.